dr-jts/postgis-patterns/query/query-shape-valid.md

 <https://gis.stackexchange.com/questions/412911/union-multiple-layers-reduce-rows-if-exactly-same-geometry>

 * **Input:** 10 tables of grid cells, with different attributes  Geometry is polygons which are boxes of the grids.
+   Grids may have different cell sizes, and be overlapping
-* **Ouput:** Table with all attributes, with records for same cell merged into single record
+* **Ouput:** Table with all attributes, with records for same cell merged into single record, with null values for missing attributes

 **Solution**